 I played on occasion, but only when my friend Beth insisted, and even then, I found it annoying to have to pretend to like wearing girls' clothes just to go bowling or to the beach with a cute boy.
 Why couldn't boys go on "mystery dates" with boys?

 The answer is that no one at Milton Bradley in 1965 ever considered for a moment that any girl existed who might want to accessorize for girls, or that any boy existed who wanted a dreamy boy at his door.

-But 47 years have passed, nearly half a century.
+But nearly half a century has passed.
 Now we have same-sex marriage, gay senators, gay-straight alliances in high schools, a gay teen in Paranorman, and a video of Woody, the cowboy toy from Toy Story, advising gay kids that "It gets better."
 Surely in new versions of the game, boys can participate, and there might be male or female dreamboats at the door.